Jacek Góralski: Club career

-Góralski began his career with Zawisza Bydgoszcz, but left for Victoria Koronowo on a free in early 2011.
+Góralski began his career with Zawisza Bydgoszcz, but left for Victoria Koronowo on a free transfer in early 2011.
 He joined Bulgarian champions Ludogorets Razgrad in the summer of 2017, signing a three-year contract.

 On 19 January 2020, Góralski moved to Kairat on a three-year contract.
 On 16 June 2022, Kairat announced that Góralski was leaving the club.
 It was announced on 17 June 2022 that Góralski had joined VfL Bochum.
+On 10 August 2023, he left the club by mutual consent.

+Despite reported interest from Ekstraklasa clubs Cracovia and Górnik Zabrze, and being linked with a return to Kairat, Góralski signed a three-year deal with fourth division side Wieczysta Kraków on 29 August 2023.

 International career

-In November 2016 Góralski received his first call-up to the senior Poland squad for matches against Romania and Slovenia.
+In November 2016, Góralski received his first call-up to the senior Poland squad for matches against Romania and Slovenia.
 He started the match against Slovenia, which resulted in a 1–1 draw.

 On 4 June 2018, Góralski was included in Adam Nawałka's 23-man squad for the 2018 FIFA World Cup in Russia.
 Góralski played in two games in the tournament, against Colombia, a 0–3 loss, and Japan, a 1–0 victory.